c7/c7.se/content/article/2024-10-14-wasm-fantasy-consoles.md

 ### MicroW8

 MicroW8 [^microw8] is less limited than WASM-4.
-However, I have found its web runtime to be less convenient for development.
+However, I have found its web runtime not to be as convenient for development.

 > The initial motivation behind MicroW8 was to explore whether there was a way to make WebAssembly viable for size-coding. [^sizecoding]